-When it came to travel, customer service in the past would focus on pre-travel support through the selection, booking, confirmation and ticket delivery process, with either a travel agent or a telephone support service available to resolve any queries.
-Apart from support from ground staff at the departure point, the next service interaction would then be when in-destination representatives took over responsibility for the traveller and dealt with their issues and needs.
+In the travel industry, customer service in the past focused on pre-travel support across the selection, booking, confirmation and ticket delivery process, with either a travel agent or a telephone support service resolving queries.
+Apart from support from ground staff at the departure point, the next point of service interaction would be when in-destination representatives took over responsibility for the traveler and dealt with their issues and needs.

 Today, consumer expectation for travel support extends through their entire experience – from departure, right through to arrival back home at the end of their journey.
-This means that travel brands need to offer a more proactive level of interaction in order to manage the expectations of their increasingly well informed and demanding customers.
+This means that travel brands need to offer a more proactive level of interaction to manage the expectations of their increasingly well-informed and demanding customers.

-But what practical measures can businesses take to manage this spike in contact, and ensure they are offering the best possible customer experience?
+But what practical measures can businesses take to manage this spike and ensure they are offering the best possible customer experience?

 A choice of channels

-Customers now have more choice than ever before to contact their brands, whether it’s via voice, email or even through chat bots – but great customer experience is essentially about offering the right mix of channels at the right time.
+Customers now have more choice than ever before to contact their brands, whether it’s via voice, email or even through chatbots.
+Great customer experience is essentially about offering the right mix of channels at the right time.

-Indeed, advances in chat bots and artificial intelligence have made digital and self-serve communication channels popular options for brands looking to reduce costs and help as many customers as possible.
+Indeed, advances in chatbots and artificial intelligence have made digital and self-serve communication channels popular options for brands looking to reduce costs and help as many customers as possible.
 They can be particularly useful for solving straightforward requests, such as enquiries over reservations.
-However, for more complex issues – such as last minute flight cancellations – customers will still want the comfort and reassurance of a person at the end of a phone.
+However, for more complex issues – such as last-minute flight cancellations – customers still look for the comfort and reassurance of a person at the other end of the phone.

-It’s essential, then, that travel companies offer a mix of channels that best suit their customer base.
-The most successful travel retailers will also allow consumers to choose how they engage with them, rather than forcing them through certain channels.
+It’s essential, then, those travel companies offer a mix of channels that best suit their customer base.
+The most successful travel retailers allow consumers to choose how they engage with them, rather than forcing them through certain channels.

 Make the most of data

-Alongside integrating new contact models to your customer service arsenal, travel businesses can also investigate where else new technology can help.
-Data, for example, can revolutionise how you interact with your customers by helping you to personalise your services.
+Alongside integrating new contact models into your customer service arsenal, you can also investigate where else new technology can help.
+Data, for example, can revolutionize how you interact with your customers by helping you personalize your services.

 Many consumers now expect businesses to know who they are and how they like to interact with them.
-So by giving your customer contact agents or marketers access to a history of previous interactions, you can offer a customer experience as tailored as their latest holiday.
+So, by giving your customer service associates or marketers access to a history of previous interactions, you can offer a customer experience as tailored as their latest holiday.
 This data can also come in handy for marketing activity – such as sending promotional emails – which will help build brand affinity and loyalty.

 Don’t forgot who you are

 But this shouldn’t stop at marketing or PR.
 Your customer experience should be consistent with the ethos of your brand.
-Training contact agents at the frontline will be key to protecting and promoting your brand, and allowing them to inject fun and personality in their customer interactions will help build experiences that compliment your marketing activity.
+Training contact associates at the frontline will be key to protecting and promoting your brand.
+Allowing them to inject fun and personality in their customer interactions will help build experiences that compliment your marketing activity.

-While sales and deals will go some way in attracting new custom, fantastic customer experience is a sure fire way to build a loyal customer base that returns time and time again.
-By offering a wide range of channels, making the most of the data available to you, and empowering agents to offer the best experience, you can ensure your customer service won’t let you down this summer.
+While sales and deals will go some way in attracting new customers, delivering a fantastic customer experience is a sure-fire way to build a loyal customer base that returns time and time again.
+Offering a wide range of channels by making the most of the data available to you and empowering associates to offer the best experience, can ensure that your customer service won’t let you down this summer.